atakanAslan1/correlation-coefficient-calculation-with-javascript/README.md

 # Correlation Coefficient Calculation

 This project calculates the correlation coefficient between two sets of data using JavaScript.
+Easy to use Javascript function that calculates the Pearson correlation coefficient.
+Give your data arrays and get instant results.

 ## Installation